chezyio/SC3010/README.md

     -   Examine failures to determine if they represent exploitable vulneratbilites
 -   Limitations
     -   Limited code coverage
-    -   Require expert analysis to assess whether system crashes are explitable
+    -   Require expert analysis to assess whether system crashes are exploitable
     -   May miss logic flaws that do not result in crashes
 -   Types of fuzzing
     -   Mutation-based